karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 ###### Parameter output file

 The parameter output file is simply a replica of the input parameter file.
 The copy is saved along the rearranged data as a reference to how it was created.
+If you had set the _id_ and _name_ to auto_ the script sets default _id_ and _name_ and that is changed in saved copy of the parameter (json) file.

 ###### Data output file